Skip to content

 How long did it take before Sheath saw results?

 The first measurable improvements came within 30 days, driven primarily by schema markup implementation.
-Sheath was added to a third AI engine's recommendations by week 3.
-However, the meaningful shift from 38% to 67% citation rate required the full 4 months as content, multi-source presence, and review signals compounded over time.
+Sheath was added to a second AI engine's recommendations by week 3.
+However, the meaningful shift from 12% to 34% citation rate required the full 4 months as content, multi-source presence, and review signals compounded over time.

 Did Sheath's traditional SEO benefit from this strategy?